garder14/erfnet-tensorflow2/README.md

 ## Training

-First, it is required to download the Cityscapes dataset.
-For this purpose, create an account [here](https://www.cityscapes-dataset.com/), and then run the following command with your username and password:
+Before training the network, you need to download the Cityscapes dataset.
+For this purpose, create an account in [www.cityscapes-dataset.com](https://www.cityscapes-dataset.com/), and then run the following command, indicating your username and password:

 ```bash
 bash download_data.sh username password
 ```

-Now, to train the network, run the following command (more options are available):
+After that, to train the network, run the following command:

 ```bash
 python train.py --num_epochs 70 --batch_size 8 --evaluate_every 1 --save_weights_every 1
 ```

-A checkpoint is saved after each epoch, so you can always continue the training from where you left it.
-Note: once you run the training command, the latest checkpoint is restored, so you should remove the checkpoints/ directory if you want to restart training.
+Take into account that a checkpoint is saved after each epoch, so you can always stop the training and continue later.
+However, if you want to restart training from scratch, you should remove the checkpoints/ directory to avoid the latest checkpoint being restored.

-The weights are saved in the saved_weights/ directory.

 ## Inference

-Run the following command to predict the semantic segmentation of every image in the test_images/ directory.
-Note that these are saved in the test_segmentations/ directory, and one has to specify the relative path to the model weights (you can use the pretrained weights pretrained/pretrained.h5).
+Run the following command to predict the semantic segmentation of every image in the test_images/ directory (generated in the test_segmentations/ directory).
+It is required to specify the location of the weights (you can use the pretrained weights pretrained/pretrained.h5, or any of the weights created during your own training in the saved_weights/ directory).

 ```bash
 python predict.py --weights pretrained/pretrained.h5